Open-Source-Agriculture/Open-Source-Agriculture.github.io/aboutme.md

 ### Open-Source

 I'm a big believer in open-source.
+I lead a few open-source communities; and by lead, I mean, facilitate a healthy positive culture and nurture their growth.
+I also do open-source consulting on the side; recommending licenses and that type of stuff.
+I'm also a big fan of the late Pieter Hintjens and his work.

 ### Geo-spatial Data Science